Ultimate St. John Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Purchasing mortgage notes (loans) works when the mortgage note can be purchased for a lower amount than the remaining balance.
-When this happens, the investor takes the place of the borrower’s lender.
+Purchasing mortgage notes (loans) is successful when the loan can be acquired for a lower amount than the remaining balance.
+When this occurs, the investor becomes the client's mortgage lender.

-Performing loans are mortgage loans where the homeowner is regularly on time with their payments.
-Performing notes earn consistent revenue for you.
-Some investors prefer non-performing notes because if he or she can’t successfully rework the mortgage, they can always take the collateral property at foreclosure for a below market amount.
+Performing notes are loans where the borrower is always current on their payments.
+These notes are a repeating source of passive income.
+Some mortgage note investors prefer non-performing notes because when the investor cannot successfully rework the loan, they can always acquire the property at foreclosure for a low amount.

 Foreclosure Rates